 A dedicated group of staff works closely with the vascular surgeons to ensure the best possible expertise throughout the patient care team, including experienced vascular surgery nurses and vascular technologists.

-For more information on vascular disease treatment or to schedule an appointment, call us at 314-996-3627 or email us.
+For more information on vascular disease treatment or to schedule an appointment, call us at 314-996-3627 or contact us online.